bootdotdev/blog/content/computer-science/ai.md

 draft: true
 ---

-GitHub has been re-founded on copilot, rumors of an AI superior to GPT-4 abound, and you still can't even write a red-black tree.
-What's a budding developer to do?
+GitHub has been re-founded on copilot, rumors of an AI superior to GPT-4 abound, and you're trying to decide if it's worth it to learn what a red-black tree is.

 I'm often asked about the future of AI-assisted programming, and while the short answer is "I don't know", boy oh boy do I have some opinions and anecdotes to share.
 Strap in.